robertopauletto/javascript/README.md

   - [13.1](#variables--const) Always use `const` or `let` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that. eslint: [`no-undef`](https://eslint.org/docs/rules/no-undef) [`prefer-const`](https://eslint.org/docs/rules/prefer-const)

     ```javascript
-    // bad
+    // male
     superPower = new SuperPower();

-    // good
+    // bene
     const superPower = new SuperPower();
     ```

   <a name="variables--one-const"></a><a name="13.2"></a>
   - [13.2](#variables--one-const) Use one `const` or `let` declaration per variable or assignment. eslint: [`one-var`](https://eslint.org/docs/rules/one-var)

-    > Why?
+    > Perchè?
 It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once.

     ```javascript
-    // bad
+    // male
     const items = getItems(),
         goSportsTeam = true,
         dragonball = 'z';

-    // bad
+    // male
     // (compare to above, and try to spot the mistake)
     const items = getItems(),
         goSportsTeam = true;
         dragonball = 'z';

-    // good
+    // bene
     const items = getItems();
     const goSportsTeam = true;
     const dragonball = 'z';